Dezz001/FoodMood/read me.md

 *********** Future
-....allow user to avoid use of camera and select an emotion ....allow user to avoid geolocation and manually enter a zip code ....show local events in addtion to local restaurants based on emotion
+....allow user to avoid use of camera and select an emotion  (set default emotion) ....allow user to avoid geolocation and manually enter a zip code  (set default location) ....show local events in addtion to local restaurants based on emotion

 ******* still need